 International Kenjun Koto Competition

-2023 International Kenjun Koto Competition Application Procedure
+2024 International Kenjun Koto Competition Application Procedure

-Download the application form here (2023)
+Download the application form here (2024)

 The International Kenjun Koto Competition is named for Morota Kenjun, the mid-16th to early 17th-century Jōdo-shū monk and koto player (dates unclear: 1534-1623; 1547-1636) from Zendōji Temple in Kurume City, Fukuoka.
 Kenjun contributed in a major way to the evolution of the gakusō koto of Gagaku and the Chikuzen-area koto, creating a style of koto playing that changed the history of the instrument dramatically.
-Yatsuhashi Kengyō, the revered kotoist and alleged composer of Rokudan no Shirabe, was the mago-deshi (or second generation koto disciple) of Kenjun, whose creative and forward-looking, passionate engagement with the koto is memorialized in the Kenjun Competition as an encouragement to future generations.
+Yatsuhashi Kengyō, the revered kotoist and alleged composer of Rokudan no Shirabe, was the mago-deshi (or second-generation koto disciple) of Kenjun, whose creative and forward-looking, passionate engagement with the koto is memorialized in the Kenjun Competition as an encouragement to future generations.
 In its 25th year in 2018 it became international.

 Non-Japanese koto performers from around the world are warmly urged to apply.
 It is our mission to transcend the present isolated state of the koto and its music and to encourage music lovers around the world to enjoy the koto’s deeply moving voice.

-Download PDF of application guidelines (2023)
+Download PDF of application guidelines (2024)

 Qualification